 INTRODUCTION

-In view of the Covid-19 pandemic and in order to provide corporates with a one-of-its-kind opportunity, the Indian Ministry of Corporate Affairs (MCA extension) presented on 30 March 2020 a new plan called Companies Fresh Start Scheme 2020 (CFSS-2020) regarding delays in filing corporate forms and to authorize any default in registrations, regardless of duration, thus creating a true “fresh start” as a fully compliant entity.
+In view of the Covid-19 pandemic and with the aim of providing companies with a unique opportunity, the Indian Ministry of Corporate AffairsMCA) unveiled on March 30, 2020, a new plan called Companies Fresh Start Scheme 2020 (CFSS-2020) regarding delays in the submission of corporate documentation and to authorize any non-compliance in registrations, regardless of duration, in order to create a true “new beginning” as a fully compliant entity.

-KEY POINTS OF THE ''FRESH START SCHEME 2020''
+KEY POINTS OF THE ‘FRESH START SCHEME 2020’

 NON-APPLICABILITY OF THE REGIME

-For “ghost” companies.
+For “shell” companies.

 IMPORTANT NOTE:

-In this regard, you can contact:
+Regarding this matter, you can contact:

-Alessandro Fichera | [email protected] | +39.328.2123458
+Alexander Fichera | [email protected] | +39.328.2123458

 Monica Sessi | [email protected] | +39.340.3422473